3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Results Discussion

+where $p$ is the pressure, $c_p$ is the specific heat capacity, $g$ is the gravity, $T$ is the temperature, and $\sigma$ is the Stefan-Boltzmann constant \citep{showman_atmospheric_2002}.
+We evaluate Eqn.~\ref{eq:t-rad} for both the isothermal and adiabatic CM1 simulations using the domain- and time-mean $p$ and $T$.
+Table~\ref{table:greycond-timescale} reports the maximum value from the profile.

-where $C_p$ is the heat capacity, $\kappa$ is the opacity, and $\sigma$ is the Stefan-Boltzmann constant \citep{showman_atmospheric_2002}.
-Additionally, we estimate the radiative timescale by time-stepping the final CM1 profile to a state of radiative equilibrium where $I_{+} - I_{-}$ is constant with height.
-To determine the temperature profile in radiative equilibrium, we begin with the final CM1 profile and determine the upward and downward radiative fluxes and temperature tendency using the gray gas Schwarzschild equations.
-We then heat or cool the CM1 profile by,
+Additionally, we estimate the radiative timescale by time-stepping the final CM1 column towards a gray gas radiative equilibrium, defined by a height-independent net flux $F = I_{+}-I_{-}$ (i.e., $dF/dz=0$).
+The time-stepping calculation is performed in python and is initiated with the final state profiles from the CM1 simulations.
+Starting from the final CM1 temperature profile $T(p,0)$, we compute upward and downward two-stream fluxes and the radiative heating rate, $\partial T/\partial t$, from the gray gas Schwarzschild equations.
+We then update the temperature profile by,

 where $T(p, t+1)$ is the new temperature profile, $\frac{dT}{dt}$ is the calculated temperature tendency, and $dt$ is the time step.
-The new temperature profile is used to update the temperature tendency using the gray gas radiative transfer equations.
-This calculation is iterated until the heating rate, $\frac{dT}{dt}$, is two orders of magnitude smaller than the observed heating rate in the final state of the CM1 output.
-This approach offers a method to estimate the radiative relaxation time.
-However, it assumes that the atmosphere is entirely non-convective and neglects the interactions between convective and inhibited regions.
+The calculation holds the surface temperature fixed to the CM1 value (to mimic the fixed SST lower boundary condition in CM1) and keeps $q_v(p)$ and thus, $\tau(p)$ fixed in time.
+The new temperature profile is used to update $\partial T/\partial t$ using the gray gas radiative transfer equations.
+We iterate until the column maximum of $|\partial T/\partial t|$ is two orders of magnitude smaller than the final state CM1 heating rate.
+The elapsed model time provides our radiative relaxation estimate.

+The time-stepping approach assumes that the atmosphere is purely radiative and neglects any further contribution from convection and dynamical feedbacks between convective and inhibited regions.
 Therefore, this calculation should be viewed as an indication of the time required for the inhibited regions to reach equilibrium.
-Table~\ref{table:greycond-timescale} provides the estimated radiative timescale from the two methods for all six of the CM1 simulations involving radiation.
-Note, that the time-stepping method provides a indication of the additional time it would take to run the CM1 simulation until the temperature tendency is two orders of magnitude less than the current final state output from CM1.
-Additionally, the radiative fluxes and temperature tendencies for the final CM1 state are provided in the Appendix for each simulation.
+Table~\ref{table:greycond-timescale} reports the estimated radiative timescale from the two methods for all of the CM1 simulations.
+For each case, the final-state radiative fluxes and heating rates are shown in the Appendix.

-The CM1 simulation results have not yet achieved a state of statistical equilibrium, indicating that radiation could still influence the temperature profile, albeit over long timescales.
-The CM1 adiabatic simulations reveal the formation of convectively inhibited layers and begin to show steepening of the temperature profile in stable regions, but they have not reached a quasi-equilibrium state or developed steep radiative temperature profiles.